Default

 This table shows us how dads in Saudi Arabia have more power in making choices for their children than moms.
 This includes important life decisions.

 It's critical to see how this imbalance affects kids and moms.
 It stops moms from having a strong role in raising their children.
 This issue points to bigger problems with gender equality and the need for changes in the law.
-Such changes would help moms have the same rights as dads in matters about their children.
+Such changes would help moms have the same rights as dads in matters about their children, especially in light of the societal pressures on saudi women that further complicate their roles.

 Implications for Women Seeking Divorce or Remarriage